-Thereafter, it is governed by the requirements of the Companies Act (and its own articles of association).
-It must make returns of information to Companies House.
-That information about limited companies is held on the public register, which is available for anyone to see.
+Limited companies are governed by the requirements of the 2006 Companies Act and the company’s own articles of association.
+Limited companies must by law make regular filings of information to Companies House.
+That information is held on the public register which is available for anyone to see.

 Need a little help managing your limited company?

-An important part of managing an unlisted plc in the UK is keeping its statutory books and filings up to date.
+An important part of managing a limited company in the UK is keeping its statutory books and filings up to date.

 Inform Direct is the perfect tool to help make this task a whole lot easier, meaning you can focus more on running your business.